11 Best Resorts in Washington State

 A mecca for outdoor enthusiasts, the resort boasts immediate access to hiking paths, cross-country ski trails, tennis courts, horseback riding, biking routes, and snowshoeing.
 There's also a game room on-site and access to fishing, boating, and river rafting.
 Two outdoor swimming pools entice summer visitors to enjoy a cooling dip, while the year-round outdoor hot tubs are the perfect place to soothe sore muscles.

 Why not bring the kids along?
-They'll never get bored and will be so tired at the end of a busy day that they'll sleep through the night in the uber comfy beds.
-Choose from a guest room in the Main Lodge, a patio-lined room at the Gardner building, a super luxurious suite with unbeatable views in Mt.
+They'll never get bored and will be so tired at the end of a busy day that they'll sleep through the night in the uber-comfy beds.
+Choose from a guest room in the Main Lodge, a patio-lined room at the Gardner building, a super-luxurious suite with unbeatable views in Mt.
 Robinson, or a private cabin at nearby Patterson Lake.
+It's easy to see why this is one of the best resorts for families in Washington State.

 Address: 604 Patterson Lake Road, Winthrop, Washington

 It's hard to beat the beauty found at the Salish Lodge & Spa.
-Perched at the precipice of the thundering Snoqualmie Falls, the view is literally breathtaking.
-If you're one of those people who love to fall asleep to the soothing sound of rushing water, you'll never want to leave–or get off the comfy memory foam mattress, for that matter.
+Perched at the precipice of the thundering Snoqualmie Falls, one of the most beautiful waterfalls in Washington.
+The view is literally breathtaking.
+If you're one of those people who love to fall asleep to the soothing sound of rushing water, you'll never want to leave-or get off the comfy memory foam mattress, for that matter.

 This special resort is owned by the Snoqualmie Indian Tribe, and you can feel their love of detail in everything from the elegant Pacific Northwest décor to the Northwest-inspired treatments at the spa.
 The 86 guest rooms are both contemporary and luxurious.
 They feature gas fireplaces, a patio, balcony, or chaise lounge, and unbeatable views enhanced by the audible lull of the falls.